 In our office, the most effective solution is custom whitening trays that are made based on impressions taken of your teeth.
 The trays can be saved for future use whenever you feel the need to freshen up your smile.

 Almost all the whitening methods are similar in concept but some are much more effective because of the way the whitening material is delivered to the teeth.
-The other factor in effectiveness of the method is the concentration of material, which is the reason why over the counter whitening systems usually don’t give patients the result they are hoping for.
+The other factor in the effectiveness of the method is the concentration of material, which is the reason why over the counter whitening systems usually don’t give patients the result they are hoping for.

-In office whitening on the other hand is the most effective method of whitening.
-There are a few different ways that are available for example, Britesmile, Zoom, Laser whitening….But in all these methods the process is similar and you can have your teeth whitened in one session with great results.
+In office whitening, on the other hand, is the most effective method of whitening.
+There are a few different ways that are available for example, Britesmile, Zoom, Laser whitening…But in all these methods the process is similar and you can have your teeth whitened in one session with great results.
 Your dentist can give you more detailed information and tell you which method is more suitable in your case and which one is indicated for your teeth.